JunyeongJo/Excel_data_analysis/README.md

 4.
 5. I analyzed public bike data to determine the most popular places to rent a bike and to understand the usage patterns by gender, total number of rental locations, and age group.
 I also created a density chart overlayed on a map of Seoul to identify the regions with the highest bike usage.
 6. I analyzed personal loan data to determine the key factors for loan approval using box plots, scatter plots, and correlation analysis.
+7.
+8. I investigated the issues and complaints of users while playing the game by creating a chart of the most frequently used negative words in user reviews and a chronological chart to identify peak review periods.